 The Amazon Technical Interview Process

-The Amazon technical interview typically consists of 3 main rounds.
+The Amazon technical interview typically consists of four main rounds:

 - Technical Phone Screen Round